 PGA Betting Guide for the Arnold Palmer Invitational

-Below, we will cover the best bets for the Arnold Palmer Invitational based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.
+Below, we will cover the best bets for the Arnold Palmer Invitational based on current form, course fit, and -- of course -- the value of their odds.

-For more info on Bay Hill Club & Lodge, along with this week's key stats and comparable courses, check out the course primer.
+For more info on Bay Hill Club & Lodge, along with this week's key stats, check out Brandon Gdula's primer.
+All golf odds come from FanDuel Sportsbook.